awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 1. Create a dedicated Kubernetes namespace named `aws-observability`\.

    1. Save the following contents to a file named `aws-observability-namespace.yaml` on your computer\.
-The value for `name` must be `aws-observability`\.
+The value for `name` must be `aws-observability` and the `aws-observability: enabled` label is required\.

       ```
       kind: Namespace